AguaClara/HFFVFDC/Manual.md

 ###Design Details
 #### Design scale flow rate ranges
-The design of the HFFV was determined to require three different scales for three different ranges of flow rates.
-These scales were determined by finding the amount of flow that different tee sizes could handle based on a given amount of head using the minor headloss equation.
+The HFFV was designed to accommodate three different scales for three ranges of flow rates.
+The team determined these designs by using the minor headloss equation to find the maximum flow rate that different tee sizes could handle.
 First velocity on the left side was solved for then Q was solved for given the area of a tee.
 Headloss available was assumed to be 1m.
 $$\frac{V^2}{2g}=Head_{Availible}$$
 $$V=\sqrt{2gHead_{Availible}}=3.132 m/s$$
 $$Q=VA_{Tee}$$